-The Management states that the Company is in compliance with the requirements of NBG for 2023, except for the pledged assets to total capital ratio which was breached in 2023.
-The Company received a waiver from NBG before the reporting date, that set the mentioned coefficient limit at 200% until 1 May 2024.
-Additionally, the Company has received a waiver from NBG post-balance-sheet, setting the mentioned coefficient limit at 220% until 1 May 2025.
-It should be noted the assessment of compliance with other ratios relies on estimates and assumptions and may involve a series of complex judgments about future events and could be differed from the judgments of regulators.
+The Management states that the Company is in compliance with the requirements of NBG for 2024, except for the pledged assets to total capital ratio which was breached in 2024.
+The Company received a waiver from NBG before the reporting date, that set the mentioned coefficient limit at 220% until 1 May 2025.
+Additionally, the Company has received a waiver from NBG subsequent to the repording date, setting the mentioned coefficient limit at 220% until 1 May 2026.